MAKEroanoke/makeroanoke.org/site/content/_posts/2024-04-03-election_annoucement.md

 ---
 layout: post
-title: "Board Election Announcement"
+title: Board Election Announcement
 date: 2024-04-03T11:53:05.442Z
-categories: governance
+categories: Posts
+published: true
 ---

 The planning committee has decided it is time to take an important step and